Uncategorized

 What a good time we had.
 And it all came from working at the Playboy Club.

-Gene, Judith and Cathy at Loews Anatole in their “Wiz” show
+Gene, Judith and Cathy at Loews Anatole in their “Wiz” show.
+Courtesy Gene Cook

 After that we did a lot of work in Dallas, we added Judith as a 4th, and did a lot of work at the Crocodile Club at Loews Anatole.

-Rick, Kathy and I had six great years together.
-Then Kathy and I got an offer from Carnival Cruise lines to come to work there.
+Rick, Cathy and I had six great years together.
+Then Cathy and I got an offer from Carnival Cruise lines to come to work there.
 They only wanted a dance duo, so that broke the group up.
 Judith had recently joined the group, and she was about to get married.
-Rick went back to being a DJ
+Rick went back to being a DJ.

 We worked for Carnival for several years, we really loved.
 The first night I met Jackie Welsh who was very instrumental in me wanting to become both a great entertainer and a cruise director.
 I saw him doing his Midnight Special and I knew exactly what I wanted to do for the foreseeable future.